Decentralized Best-Response-Based Learning in Two-Player Zero-Sum Stochastic Games: A Finite-Sample Analysis: Proof of Theorem : A Coupled Lyapunov-Based Approach

-where $C_1,C_2$ are problem-dependent constants introduced for the simplicity of notation.
-Moreover, to obtain Eq. (\ref{eq:sketch4}) from Eq. (\ref{eq:sketchq}), we used the fact that $\alpha_{k-z_k,k-1}=\mathcal{O}(z_k\alpha_k)$ \citep{chen2021finite}.
-In the existing literature studying stochastic approximation algorithms \citep{lan2020first,srikant2019finite,chen2019finitesample,bottou2018optimization}, when using a Lyapunov approach for finite-sample analysis, once the Lyapunov drift inequality is established, the finite-sample bound follows straightforwardly by repeatedly invoking the result.
-However, since our learning dynamics maintain multiple sets of stochastic iterates and update them in a coupled manner, the Lyapunov drift inequalities we establish are also highly coupled.
-To decouple the Lyapunov inequalities, our high-level ideas are (1) using the Lyapunov drift inequalities in a combined way instead of in a separate manner, and (2) a novel bootstrapping procedure where we first derive a crude bound and then substitute the crude bound back into the Lyapunov drift inequalities to derive a tighter bound.
-We next elaborate on our approach in more detail.
+To decouple the highly coupled Lyapunov inequalities, our high-level ideas are: (1) using the Lyapunov drift inequalities in a combined way instead of in a separate manner, and (2) a novel bootstrapping procedure where we first derive a crude bound on $\mathbb{E}[\mathcal{L}_{q}(t,K)]$ and then substitute the crude bound back into the Lyapunov drift inequalities to derive a tighter bound.
+We next elaborate on our approach with more details.

 For ease of presentation, for a scalar-valued quantity $W$ that is a function of $k$ and/or $t$, we say $W=o_k(1)$ if $\lim_{k\rightarrow\infty} W=0$ and $W=o_t(1)$ if $\lim_{t\rightarrow\infty} W=0$.
 The explicit convergence rates of the $o_k(1)$ term and the $o_t(1)$ term will be revealed in the complete proof in Appendix \ref{sec:strategy}, but are not important for the illustration here.